Rosalie Rendu: Sister Servant

-In 1815 Rendu became the Sister Servant (local religious superior) of the community at the Rue des Francs-Bourgeois.
-Two years later the community would move to the Rue de l'Épée de Bois for reasons of space and convenience.
+In 1815 Rendu became the sister servant (local religious superior) of the community at the Rue des Francs-Bourgeois.
+Two years later, the community would move to the Rue de l'Épée de Bois for reasons of space and convenience.
 "Her poor," as she would call them, became more and more numerous during this troubled time.
 She worked with the Department of Welfare established by the Napoleonic government, administering a program that provided vouchers for coal and food.
-She sent her Sisters into all the hidden recesses of St. Médard Parish in order to bring supplies, clothing, care and a comforting word.
+She sent her sisters into all the hidden recesses of St. Médard Parish to bring supplies, clothing, care and a comforting word.

-She dealt with the poor with great consideration, guessing that they are much more sensitive to the manner in which one helps them than to the help itself.
-"One of the greatest ways of doing good to the poor", she affirmed, "is to show them respect and consideration."
-Rendu's example encouraged her Sisters.
-Rendu found her strength in a saying of the founder of the Daughters, Vincent de Paul: "You will go and visit the poor ten times a day, and ten times a day you will find God there ... you go into their poor homes, but you find God there."
-Her prayer life was intense, as a Sister affirmed, "... she continually lived in the presence of God."